Migrants flown to Martha’s Vineyard file class action suit against DeSantis

 The suit, filed in a federal trial court in Massachusetts, asks a judge to declare DeSantis’s relocations illegal under the Constitution as well as federal and state laws.
 It also asks the judge to prevent Florida from inducing immigrants to travel across state laws by fraud and misrepresentation.

-The Hill has reached out to DeSantis’s office and the state’s transportation department for comment.
+The Hill has reached out to DeSantis’s office and the Florida Department of Transportation for comment.

+DeSantis became the latest GOP governor to relocate migrants to northern areas of the country in protest of President Biden’s immigration policies and so-called “sanctuary cities.

+Arizona Gov. Doug Ducey (R) has bused migrants to Washington, D.C., while Texas Gov. Greg Abbott (R) has sent individuals to D.C., New York City and Chicago, arguing the moves relieve border communities overwhelmed by an influx of migrants.